ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 We just define its type.

 Once it is done, we can start creating instance of those nodes.
 We will also need to define the type for the samples (float32 in this example).
-The functions and constants are defined in `sdf.schedule.types`.
+The functions and constants are defined in `cg.static.types`.

 ```python
 floatType=CType(F32)